2025–26 Canisius Golden Griffins men's basketball team

-The 2025–26 Canisius Golden Griffins men's basketball team represents Canisius University during the 2025–26 NCAA Division I men's basketball season.
-The Golden Griffins, led by second-year head coach Jim Christian, play their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+The 2025–26 Canisius Golden Griffins men's basketball team represented Canisius University during the 2025–26 NCAA Division I men's basketball season.
+The Golden Griffins, led by second-year head coach Jim Christian, played their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference (MAAC).

+Only the top 10 teams in the conference are eligible to participate in the 2026 MAAC tournament.
+With their loss to Manhattan on February 15, the Golden Griffins were mathematically eliminated from making the conference tournament, and therefore also eliminated from making the 2026 NCAA tournament.

 Previous season

 The Golden Griffins finished the 2024–25 season 3–28, 3–17 in MAAC play, to finish in thirteenth (last) place.
 They failed to qualify for the 2025 MAAC tournament.